 The Israeli army says it is responding to weekly assaults on its frontier by Palestinians armed with stones, grenades and firebombs.
 The military says it opens fire only as a last resort, and considers firing at the lower limbs an act of restraint.

 Of the 10 511 protesters treated at hospitals and field clinics in Gaza so far, at least 6 392, or roughly 60%, have been struck in the lower limbs, according to Gaza’s Health Ministry.
+At least 5 884 of those casualties were hit by live ammunition; others have been hit by rubber-coated metal bullets and tear gas canisters.

 The upsurge in violence has left a visible mark on Gaza that will likely remain for decades to come.
 It is now common to see young men walking through dilapidated streets on crutches.
 Most have legs bandaged or fitted with a metal frame called a fixator, which uses pins or screws that are inserted into fractured bones to help stabilise them.